In Healthcare Law

 But from the branding, marketing perspective, from a revenue perspective, the entrepreneurs are important here because that’s what’s really driving the value, driving the revenue, and driving the brand forward.

 So, the MSO is a really good tool – the point I want to make about the physician who gets drawn into the practice with the chiropractors is that without an MSO, everything is murky.
-Nobody knew whose revenues are whose, there was a lot of ongoing confusion during the process of disentangling about who built under whose name, will there be an accounting, none of this was ever provided.
+Nobody knew whose revenues were whose; there was a lot of ongoing confusion during the process of disentangling about who built under whose name, and will there would be an accounting, none of this was ever provided.

 So, a couple of takeaways here:

-- If you are a clinician or an entrepreneur setting up a multi-disciplinary practice, look to the MSO model.
+1. If you are a clinician or an entrepreneur setting up a multidisciplinary practice, look to the MSO model.

 Do You Want to Pay the Pound of Cure Later?